Adolescent DBT Referral Process

 If you are currently a client at the COPU, the screening appointment will take approximately 60 minutes.

-If you are a new client to the COPU, the screening appointment will take between 1 1/2 and two hours.
+If you are a new client to the COPU, the screening appointment will take between 2-3 hours.
 Please come 30 minutes early with your ID and insurance card, in order to complete paperwork.
 A COPU staff member may call you after the screening appointment is scheduled to verify your insurance benefits.

 Clients will be asked about their symptoms and what has brought them to DBT, as well as any obstacles that could interfere with being successful in DBT.
 Clients will have the opportunity to ask questions about the program, as well.